mne-tools/mne-bids/paper/paper.md

 This is where ``MNE-BIDS`` steps in.
-Harnessing BIDS and the data analysis software MNE-Python [@Agramfort2013], it is the goal of ``MNE-BIDS`` to automatically organize raw MEG, EEG, and iEEG data into BIDS format and to facilitate their analysis.
+Harnessing BIDS and the data analysis software MNE-Python [@Agramfort2013], it is the goal of ``MNE-BIDS`` to automatically organize raw MEG, EEG, and iEEG datasets into the BIDS format and to facilitate their analysis.

-For example, starting with a single directory full of datafiles with arbitrary naming, ``MNE-BIDS`` can be used to extract present metadata, reorganize the files into BIDS format, and write additional metadata.
-Moreover, ``MNE-BIDS`` supports conversion from raw data formats that are not BIDS compatible into permissible formats.
+For example, starting with a single directory full of data files with arbitrary names, ``MNE-BIDS`` can be used to extract existing metadata, reorganize the files into the BIDS format, and write additional metadata.
+Moreover, ``MNE-BIDS`` supports converting raw data formats that are not BIDS compatible into permissible formats.
 As a result, users can easily convert their datasets to BIDS in a matter of minutes, rather than hours of manual labour.
 All conversions performed by MNE-BIDS are validated with the [bids-validator](https://github.com/bids-standard/bids-validator) to ensure compatibility with the BIDS format.

-Next to this core functionality, ``MNE-BIDS`` is continuously being extended to facilitate the analysis of BIDS formatted data.
+In addition to this core functionality, ``MNE-BIDS`` is continuously being extended to facilitate the analysis of BIDS formatted data.
 To name some features, it is possible to read a raw BIDS dataset and obtain a Python object, ready for analyis with MNE-Python.
-Users can save a T1 weighted anatomical MRI image alongside the MEG or EEG data and apply an automatic defacing algorithm for anonymization purposes.
-As a last example, fiducial points can be saved to store coregistration information between the electrophysiology and mri data, which allows for automatic computation of forward and inverse solutions.
+Users can save a T1-weighted anatomical MRI image alongside the MEG or EEG data and apply an automatic defacing algorithm for anonymization purposes.
+As a last example, fiducial points can be saved to store coregistration information between the electrophysiology and MRI data, which allows for automatic computation of forward and inverse solutions.

-Users can easily install ``MNE-BIDS`` on all platforms via `pip` and `conda` and its functionality is continuously tested on Windows and Linux.
+Users can easily install ``MNE-BIDS`` on all platforms via `pip` and `conda`, and its functionality is continuously tested on Windows and Linux.
-Other than three core dependencies for scientific computation (`numpy`, `scipy`), and handling of MEG, EEG, and iEEG data (`mne`), ``MNE-BIDS`` has minimal dependencies, all of which are optional.
+Other than three core dependencies for scientific computing (`numpy`, `scipy`) and handling of MEG, EEG, and iEEG data (`mne`), ``MNE-BIDS`` has minimal dependencies, all of which are optional.
 The API of the package is stable and extensively documented and explained in examples (https://mne.tools/mne-bids/).